secretGeek/today-i-learned-staging/asp.net_mvc/custom_errors.md

-In an action where you look for a resource but can't find it... don't do this:
+In an action where you look for a resource but can't find it... **don't do this**:

-	return this.HttpNotFound();
+	return this.HttpNotFound(); // don't do this! see below...

 ...as that will end up at the IIS error page, not your custom error page. instead do this: